pemenalo/python-challenge/README.md

 Part 2 -
 PyPoll Assignment:

-1)The total number of votes cast
+1) The total number of votes cast

 2) A complete list of candidates who received votes